-Though my collection consists of mechanical clocks exclusively, now there is an exception, a vintage Sessions electric table clock, model 3W, made, of course, by the Sessions Clock Co.
-Forestville, Connecticut in 1934 and sold in Canada (there is a Canadian Standards Approval sticker on the back).
+Though my collection consists of mechanical clocks exclusively, now there is an exception, a vintage Sessions electric table clock, model 3W with sweep second hand, made, of course, by the Sessions Clock Co.
+Forestville, Connecticut in 1936 and sold in Canada (a Canadian Standards Approval sticker is on the back).

-Also on the back it states that it consumes 2.5 watts, I guess they couldn’t call it model 2.5!
+Also on the back, it states that it consumes 2.5 watts, They couldn’t call it model 2.5!
 It was probably a very affordable clock in its day and available almost anywhere.

-At 4 1/2 inches tall and 8 1/4 inches wide it would fit on any countertop, bedside table, bookcase etc..
-It is time-only with Arabic dial and a sweep second hand.
+At 4 1/2 inches tall and 8 1/4 inches wide, it would fit on any countertop, bookcase etc. although because it lacks an alarm it would not be a bedside table clock.
 There is only one control in the rear, a push-and-twist-in knob that sets the time.
+Pretty simple!

-It arrived with a prong missing from the plug, a detached minute hand and a finish that is almost completely worn off but the convex glass, face, brass bezel and motor are all in very good condition.
+It arrived with a missing plug, a detached minute hand and a finish that was almost completely worn off but the convex glass, face, brass bezel and motor are all in very good condition.

 I decided to refinish the case since the dial looks so good and the clock runs well, but I’ll cover that in another post.

 You must be logged in to post a comment.